Rio investigation 'vindication' - Conlan

 The 'what if' will always be there

-"I think if I hadn't said what I said and done what I did this probably wouldn't be happening now so it's a huge day, especially for the guys who suffered in Rio, including myself.
-It's vindication," argued the 29-year-old.
+"I think if I hadn't said what I said - and done what I did - this probably wouldn't be happening now so it's a huge day, especially for the guys who suffered in Rio, including myself.
+It's vindication," said Conlan, 29.

-"At the same time it stole a dream that I had since I was a kid of being an Olympic champion.
+"At the same time, it stole a dream that I had since I was a kid of being an Olympic champion.
 That 'what if' will always be there.

 "I just hope now the decisions can be overturned because I wasn't the only one.
 I'd be more than happy to receive an Olympic medal and that would be a bit of justice in itself.

 "I'd love that to happen, to be upgraded and get a medal.
-Even if I don't get a medal if they said I was number three at the Games that would be good.
+Even if I don't get a medal, if they said I was number three at the Games, that would be good.

-"At the same time I wouldn't want to see the guys who benefitted because of the corruption lose out because it wasn't their fault.
+"At the same time, I wouldn't want to see the guys who benefited because of the corruption lose out, because it wasn't their fault.

 "What I did in Rio has changed Olympic boxing for good because it has resulted in this report.
 It resulted in the AIBA being kicked out of the Tokyo Olympics and I don't think that has ever been done."

-'What happened in Rio benefitted my career'
+'What happened in Rio benefited my career'

-Conlan believes the injustice of his Rio defeat has not had a detrimental effect on his professional career and he currently boasts 16 wins from 16 bouts in the paid ranks, the last of which was a unanimous points win over TJ Doheny to lift the vacant WBA interim featherweight title on 6 August.
+Conlan does not believe the injustice of his Rio defeat has had a detrimental effect on his professional career and he currently boasts 16 wins from 16 bouts.
+The last was a unanimous points win over TJ Doheny to lift the vacant WBA interim featherweight title on 6 August.

-The Belfast featherweight's wins to date include a points victory over Nikitin in New York in December 2019.
+The featherweight's wins to date also include a points victory over Nikitin in New York back in December 2019.

-"In a way what happened to me in Rio has probably benefitted my career more than if I had won gold. and not getting a medal hasn't really affected my earnings.
+Conlan, the London 2012 bronze medallist and former world, European and Commonwealth amateur champion, added: "In a way, what happened to me in Rio has probably benefited my career more than if I had won gold - and not getting a medal hasn't really affected my earnings.

-"If everything hadn't worked out the way it has I would have looked back and been disgusted but things have worked out for the best and put me in a better position than if I had won gold," argued the London 2012 bronze medallist and former World, European and Commonwealth champion.
+"If everything hadn't worked out the way it has I would have looked back and been disgusted, but things have worked out for the best and put me in a better position than if I had won gold."

 Next in Conlan's sights is a likely meeting with WBA featherweight title holder Leigh Wood, the Nottingham native having beaten Xu Can in Brentwood in July to claim that belt.